 Ginger probably originated as part of the ground flora of tropical lowland forests, where many of its wild relatives can still be found.
 In cultivation it requires hot, humid, shady conditions and grows best in a fertile loam as it needs large quantities of nutrients.

 Zingiber officinale has been successfully propagated at Kew using internodal cuttings.
 The cuttings are placed in a shallow pot in a mixture of coir and perlite.
 The pot is placed in a misting unit (or, if not available, in a closed glass case), which is heated at the base to 20 ˚C. It takes time for any activity to become visible, but eventually new roots and shoots are produced.
 It has been noted that this method produces vigorous plants.
 The traditional technique for propagation of ginger is by division.

 Mature plants are grown in the behind-the-scenes Tropical Nursery at Kew, in a zone that is kept at a temperature of 18-25 ˚C and at high humidity (70-90 % RH).
-Ashley Hughes, who looks after this collection, notes that the plants are watered daily throughout most of the year.
+The plants are watered daily throughout most of the year.
 In the winter they can be watered less often, as long as they are kept moist.
 They are fed fortnightly with a nitrogen, phosphorus & potassium mix and calcium nitrate.